-You need only to eat one ration of grub per day to avoid losing Strength.
+You need only to eat one ration of grub every other day to avoid losing Strength.

-D LONER
+O LONER

 You can recover lost Empathy (page 89) without the company of others - all you need is to be by yourself for a few hours.